 The novel opens with this guy named Siddhartha in ancient India.
-He and his best friend Govinda belong to the elite Brahman caste, which is like the ancient India equivalent of being born into the Hilton family.
+He and his best friend, Govinda, belong to the elite Brahman caste, which means that they're top of the heap and super-rich.

 Siddhartha is the Golden Boy of his community: men want to be him and women want to be with him.

-Even though Siddhartha participates in the holy sacrifices, meditation practices, and discussions of the adult Brahman, he’s not satisfied.
-He seeks enlightenment (otherwise known as Inner Peace), and feels that he has learned all he can from his teachers and books.
+Even though Siddhartha participates in holy sacrifices, meditation practices, and discussions with the adult Brahmans, he’s not satisfied.
+He seeks enlightenment (otherwise known as Inner Peace) and feels that he has learned all he can from his teachers and books.